 After bringing my bike home from the shop, I set up my Bike Trainer.
 It allows me to mount and suspend my actual steel frame bicycle and uses a magnetic wheel, making the resistance of the different gears feel realistic.
 The trainer is set up inside, so I can use it all winter long.
 It’s truly the best possible way to safely strengthen my knee and properly prepare for this spring.
 I’m so grateful…

 There is a noticeable improvement in my knee and I’m very close to walking with no limp at all.
-The inflammation has officially gone down just enough to get an MRI.
+The inflammation has officially gone down enough to get an MRI.
 It was good to be back at my assigned VA in Murfreesboro, just south of Nashville.
 My PAC team genuinely goes above and beyond.
 My physician ordered the MRI and it was completed the same day.
 Sometime between now and Monday, Sep.
-25th, I will finally know the exact details of my knee injury!
+25th, I will finally know the exact extent of my knee injury!

 I began this journey with 11 paper maps, 100 lbs in bike and gear, and absolutely zero cycling experience whatsoever.
 So far, I’ve pedaled 2,200 miles, in spite of 14 years of daily chronic neck pain, despite a major recent surgery and two bad knees.
-My personal limits have been either rediscovered or redefined, both physically and mentally.
+My personal limitations have been either rediscovered or redefined, both physically and mentally.
 It’s about pushing back when the odds are against you.
-Falling then standing back up, and taking a stand against your own limitations and the limitations others put on you.
+Falling then standing back up, and taking a stand against your self-misconceptions and the limitations others put on you.
 I’ll be counting the days until I continue, and you can count on me to fight and finish.
 I was really on to something out there, and whatever it is, it’s still waiting for me… #HWY96MM21 #FinishWhatYouStart

 // NOTHING FOLLOWS //